extsys/reckoning.dev-V1/content/posts/2017-06-11-descriptive-stats.md

 observed between A and B was a chance error.

-Small correlation values do not necessarily indicate that two variables are unassociated.
+Small correlation values do not necessarily indicate that two variables are disassociated.
 For example, Pearson's coefficients will underestimate the association between two variables that show a quadratic relationship.
 You should always examine the scatter plot in the EDA.